kamilkhanlab/implicit-func-relaxations/README.md

 $$

 When linearity or monotonicity can be exploited, these relaxations are evaluated particularly easily.
-This formulation is simple and versatile, and permits us (for example) to construct αBB relaxations of implicit functions.
-We do not actually require existence or uniqueness of
+This formulation is simple and versatile, and does not actually require existence or uniqueness of
 $\mathbf{x}$ on the presumed domain.
 Inverse functions and constraint-satisfaction problems may be relaxed analogously.
 For more details, please refer to the accompanying manuscript.